GENETICS101.Com

 Cloning Fact Sheet - National Human Genome Research Institute

-The term cloning describes a number of different processes that can be used to produce genetically identical copies of a biological entity.
-The copied material, which has the same genetic makeup as the original, is referred to as a clone.
+Cloning describes a number of different processes that can be used to produce genetically identical copies of a biological entity.

 Cloning - National Geographic Society